csev/dj4e/assn/dj4e_install52.md

 Checking Your Current Virtual Environment
 -----------------------------------------

-Once you have created your PythonAnywhere account, start a `bash` shell under `Consoles` and set up a virtual environment with Python 3.x and Django 5.2.
+Once you have created your PythonAnywhere account, start a `bash` console under `Consoles` and set up a virtual environment with Python 3.x and Django 5.2.
 First lets make sure you don't already have a Django 5.2 environment or other virtual environment set up.
-If your shell prompt looks as follows, you are all set up and can skip to "Installing the Sample Code for DJ4E".
+If your console prompt looks as follows, you are all set up and can skip to "Installing the Sample Code for DJ4E".

     (.ve52) 14:15 ~ $